How to tell a family member their spending is out control

 Some tips on dealing with those you care about in relation to debt or difficult financial circumstances:

-- Choose a setting that is relaxed, with few distractions and non-confrontational.
+- Choose a setting that is relaxed and non-confrontational with few distractions.

 - Be sure to start that difficult conversation without being judgmental.
 Be unshockable about the financial circumstances, encouraging conversation.